AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: Evaluation

-\paragraph{Educational Impact} In a graduate-level parallel computing course, we used \algname to optimize a NKI kernel outside of \benchname and achieved substantial speedup over the previous reference implementation.
-The resulting kernel and related optimization insights have been adopted to improve the course materials by illustrating principles of AI accelerator kernel optimization.
+\paragraph{Educational Impact} In Stanford CS149 Fall 2025, a graduate-level parallel computing course, we used \algname to optimize a Conv2D kernel outside of \benchname and achieved 48.8\% of peak throughput starting from last year's reference implementation (9.54\%).
+Based on the optimization proposed by \algname, we designed an extra credit problem.
+33.6\% of 131 teams of students successfully conquered the challenge.
+Throughout the process, the students learned two principles: (1) transforming sequential temporal iteration to parallel spatial execution, and (2) specialization for workload under hardware constraints.
 This example underscores the generality of \algname beyond \benchname and highlights the educational impact of LLM-assisted kernel optimization.

+\paragraph{Comparison with Human Experts} To quantify how close \algname comes to expert-level results, we tracked its progress on two kernels with human-optimized reference versions. \textbf{(1) Mamba.} The NKI tutorial~\cite{nki_tutorial} provides three progressively faster human versions, reaching $28.4\%$, $30.1\%$, and $52.7\%$ of peak throughput.
+Starting from the same baseline ($28.4\%$ of peak), \algname autonomously improved the kernel to $54.6\%$ of peak, which is $1.04\times$ the best expert result ($52.7\%$).
+Moreover, the generated kernel used a different loop order than the best human. \textbf{(2) RoPE.} The initial RoPE kernel was adopted from nki-samples~\cite{nki_samples}, which provides one version of RoPE ($21.1\%$ of peak).
+Starting from this version, \algname improved performance to $29.6\%$ of peak, a $1.4\times$ speedup over the human reference.
+These results demonstrate that AccelOpt can exceed expert-level performance.
+This stems from AccelOpt's scalability: human experts optimize a handful of kernels sequentially, while AccelOpt can explore many in parallel.